In the world of freelancing, having top-notch skills is crucial, but knowing how to sell yourself is what ultimately lands you the job.

 Step 3: Showcase your relevant skills and experience in the fashion industry

-Keep in mind what skills and experience your client is looking for and make sure to reflect this in your proposal.
+Keep in mind what skills and experience the client is looking for and make sure to reflect this in your proposal.

 With a solid 3-year background as a luxury womenswear fashion designer, my specialization lies in design and product development.
 Additionally, my previous role as a technical fashion designer has helped me enhance my skill set, allowing me to navigate the entire design journey – from inception to final execution.